Join The 5000+ Subscribers Who Receive Our Latest Posts In Their Email

 Dogs care not a whit about this.
 They have no concept of how they embarrass you.

 I once got a call, and I am not making this up, that my two dogs were in a nearby tavern, a bar.
 No, not waiting outside the building like polite little doggies.

 They were in the bar mingling with the patrons.
 They’re probably bumming quarters for the juke box.
 Or buying a round for the house, assuring the bartender that I would take care of it all when I got there.

 When Beagles smell something, they will often charge off to explore.
 They will completely ignore your frantic calls for them to come back.
 When they follow a scent they won’t watch out for cars or other dangers.
-This begs the question “how to stop Beagles running off”
+So, how do you stop Beagles running off?

 Most of the time when your Beagle takes off and doesn’t come back when he’s called its a clear sign that the “come” command needs more work.